smitmartijn/networkinsight-cookbook/manuscript/ch-7-cli.md

 A Network Insight cluster can be moved between networks and change IP addresses if needed.
 Let's say it was deployed in a testing environment first, and after a while, you wanted to promote it and move it to the production environment.
 The consequence can be that it needs to move to a network (typically a different VLAN) with a different IP range.
 As all appliances in a cluster talk to each other based on their IP address, they all would need to be informed of the network changes, using the command **update-IP-change**.
 Here's how the workflow looks like in a 3-node cluster:

-1. Move Platform1 into the new network and update its IP address via the CLI using `change-network-settings`
+1. Move Platform1 into the new network and update its IP address via the CLI using:
+   - `change-network-settings`
-2. Change the IP address of Platform1 on both Platform2 and Platform3 by using `update-IP-change <old-Platform1-IP> <new-Platform1-IP>`
+2. Change the IP address of Platform1 on both Platform2 and Platform3 by using:
+   - `update-IP-change <old-Platform1-IP> <new-Platform1-IP>`
-3. Move Platform2 into the new network and update its IP address via the CLI using `change-network-settings`
+3. Move Platform2 into the new network and update its IP address via the CLI using:
+   - `change-network-settings`
-4. Change the IP address of Platform2 on both Platform1 and Platform3 by using `update-IP-change <old-Platform2-IP> <new-Platform2-IP>`
+4. Change the IP address of Platform2 on both Platform1 and Platform3 by using:
+   - `update-IP-change <old-Platform2-IP> <new-Platform2-IP>`
-5. Move Platform3 into the new network and update its IP address via the CLI using `change-network-settings`
+5. Move Platform3 into the new network and update its IP address via the CLI using:
+   - `change-network-settings`
-6. Change the IP address of Platform3 on both Platform1 and Platform2 by using `update-IP-change <old-Platform3-IP> <new-Platform3-IP>`
+6. Change the IP address of Platform3 on both Platform1 and Platform2 by using:
+   - `update-IP-change <old-Platform3-IP> <new-Platform3-IP>`

 After executing these steps on all Platform nodes in the cluster, it continues regular operation.
 If you have a more significant cluster, such as with 5 or 10 nodes, the same steps apply; just multiply by the number of nodes are there.